forcedotcom/salesforcedx-vscode/docs/articles/getting-started/tips-and-tricks.md

     `source .zshrc`

 1. From the terminal, run `code-sfdx` to launch an instance of VS Code that has only your extensions.
-    > NOTE: The first time you launch `code-sfdx`, it has no extensions!
-That is expected because this is a fresh instance VS Code.
+    > NOTE: The first time you launch `code-sfdx`, it has no extensions because it's a fresh instance VS Code.

 1. Select **View** > **Extensions**.